Biomarker-Development-at-INM7/JTrack-Android/README.md

 ## Documents

-For installation instruction and details please visit [https://jutrack-docs.readthedocs.io/en/latest/](https://jutrack-docs.readthedocs.io/en/latest/)
+For installation instructions and details please visit [https://jutrack-docs.readthedocs.io/en/latest/](https://jtrack.readthedocs.io/en/latest/)

 ## Contributing
-JTrack is developed as an open source solution (release in preparation, Sahandi-Far et al.).
+JTrack is developed as an open-source solution (release in preparation, Sahandi-Far et al.).
 It is currently deployed in several clinical and mobile health studies.
-If you are interested in collaboration with us or would like to learn more about JTrack or our studies please reach out to Dr. Juergen Dukart (j.dukart@fz-juelich.de).
+If you are interested in collaborating with us or would like to learn more about JTrack or our studies please reach out to Dr. Juergen Dukart (j.dukart@fz-juelich.de).

 You can find more information about our group on:  [https://www.fz-juelich.de/inm/inm-7/EN/Forschung/Biomarker%20Development/_node.html](https://www.fz-juelich.de/inm/inm-7/EN/Forschung/Biomarker%20Development/_node.html)